Skip to main content

 Appeals

-If a request for release is denied, the student may submit a written appeal to the Assistant Vice President for Residence Life and Housing.
-The appeal and all supporting documentation must be submitted by email to Residence Life and Housing within five business days of the date of the original decision.
-A student whose request for release is denied is responsible for the cost of the assigned space and the applicable dining charge through the remainder of the academic year even if they choose to vacate the assigned room and live elsewhere.
+If a request for release is denied, the student may email a written appeal to the Assistant Vice President for Residence Life and Housing or designee via [email protected].The appeal and all supporting documentation must be submitted by email to Residence Life and Housing within five business days of the date of the original decision.
+A student whose request for release is denied is responsible for the cost of the assigned space and the applicable dining charge through the remainder of the summer even if they choose to vacate the assigned room and live elsewhere.

 Request for Release Ineligibility

-If a student is suspended from on-campus housing and/or the University, the student remains bound to the License and will be responsible for the full cost of their housing and dining license for the remainder of the semester in which disciplinary action is finalized.
+If a student is suspended from on-campus housing and/or the University, the student remains bound to the License and will be responsible for the full cost of their housing and dining license for the remainder of the summer in which disciplinary action is finalized.

 Billing Procedures